fedora-infra/rpmautospec/doc/install.rst

 `rpmautospec` consists of these components:

-- a Python library (which includes a small CLI tool)
+- This Python package which implements the bulk of the functionality and includes a CLI tool.
+- The [`rpmautospec-core`](https://github.com/fedora-infra/rpmautospec-core) Python package which
+  implements only very basic functionality to detect if an RPM spec file uses rpmautospec or not.
+- The [`rpmautospec-koji`](https://github.com/fedora-infra/rpmautospec-koji`) Python packages which
-- a plugin for Koji builders
+  implements a plugin to preprocess RPM spec files on Koji builder nodes.

-Each needs to be correctly installed and configured for `rpmautospec` to work properly.

 Installing the Python Library